olup/notable/readme.md

 Notable is a **custom note-taking app designed specifically for BOOX e-ink devices.** It offers a clean, minimalist design, with a range of special features and optimizations to enhance the note-taking experience.

+⚠️ This is alpha software with a couple of part time individuals pushing it further.
+We try to make it as stable as possible and to support a smooth update experience, but be prepared for the occasionnal bug and possible breaking chnages.

 ## Features
 * ⚡ **Fast Page Turn with Caching:** Notable leverages caching techniques to ensure smooth and swift page transitions, allowing you to navigate through your notes seamlessly.
 * ↕️ **Infinite Vertical Scroll:** Enjoy a virtually endless canvas for your notes.
 Scroll vertically without limitations.